vananhmai-DA/vananhmai-DA/README.md

 ## About Me

-I am a Data Analyst candidate with a background in accounting and financial reporting, currently completing my Master of Science in Empirical Economics at Osnabrück University, Germany.
+I am a Data Analyst candidate with a background in accounting and financial reporting, currently completing my Master of Science in Empirical Economics at Osnabrück University.

 My studies in statistics, econometrics, machine learning, and business analytics, combined with my accounting experience, help me approach data analysis with both technical and business perspectives.